Britain loves a good hot hatch. We have done for years, and today’s crop is among the most tempting we’ve ever had.

-But while Honda’s £300 per month PCP deal is tempting, we’re instead turning to the classifieds to hunt down some bargains on the secondhand market.
+But not everyone can afford a brand new motor.
+So, we’re instead turning to the classifieds to hunt down some bargains on the secondhand market.

 We’ve got something to suit all budgets – from a £700 Ford to a 300hp monster costing upwards of £30,000.
 Which one will you choose?